Development roadmap

 Labyrinth RPG Roadmap

-A public view of the next development priorities for village progression, special rooms, exploration pressure, puzzles, and story reactions.
+A public view of where Labyrinth RPG is headed next: village progression, special rooms, exploration pressure, puzzles, and story reactions.

 Last updated: May 2026

 The roadmap avoids exact dates unless a release is already committed.
-Items may shift as testing and player feedback shape the next build.
+Items can shift as testing and player feedback shape the next build.

 • First resource-pressure trapsTraps should pressure mana, healing, durability, timing, or rewards instead of unfairly ending the run.